collect-intel/gri/TASK_LIST_2_UPDATED.md

 ## Success Criteria

 ### Code Quality Metrics
-- [ ] Notebooks reduced by 50-70% in line count ⏳ (pending notebook updates)
+- [x] Notebooks reduced by 50-70% in line count ✅
 - [x] No duplicated functions across files ✅
 - [x] All functions have type hints and docstrings ✅
 - [x] Module can be imported without path manipulation ✅